josephchenhk/qtrader_strategies/README.md

 (`exit_threshold=2.56`).
 Note that these two parameters are supposed to be fine tuned with the backtest data.
-We also assume for each trading oppotunity, the capital allocated to each security is USD 1 million (`capital_per_entry=1000000`).
+We also assume for each trading oppotunity, the maximum capital allocated to an individual security is USD 1 million (`capital_per_entry=1000000`).
 And we only enter the trade once for repeating signals (`max_number_of_entry=1`).
 Since there are six pairs of cryptocurrencies, the number of combination is
 $C^2_6 = 15$, the capital required for this